 COASTAL ZONE MANAGEMENT ACT, CHAPTER 205A, HRS S N/S N/A (Key: S = Supportive, N/S = Not Supportive, N/A = Not Applicable) RECREATIONAL RESOURCES Objective: Provide coastal recreational opportunities accessible to the public.
-Policies: (A) Improve coordination and funding of coastal recreational planning and management; and Х

-OASTA L ZONE MANAGEMENT ACT, CHAPTER 205A, HRS S N/S N/A <ey: s="Supportive, N/S = Not Supportive, N/A = Not Applicable)</ey:> Supportive, N/S = Not Supportive, N/A = Not Applicable) vide adequate, accessible, and diverse recreational opportunities in the coastal zone nagement area by: Х (i) Protecting coastal resources uniquely suited for recreational activities that cannot be provided in other areas; Х (ii) Requiring replacement of coastal resources having significant recreational value including, but not limited to, surfing sites, fishponds, and sand beaches, when such resources will be unavoidably damaged by development; or requiring reasonable monetary compensation to the State for recreation when replacement is not feasible or desirable; X (iii) Providing and managing adequate public access, consistent with conservation of natural resources, to and along shorelines with recreational value; Х (iv) Providing an adequate supply of shoreline parks and other recreational facilities suitable for public recreation; Х (v) Ensuring public recreational uses of county, state, and federally owned or controlled shoreline lands and waters having recreational value consistent with public safety standards and conservation of natural resources; Х (vi) Adopting water quality standards and regulating point and nonpoint sources of pollution to protect, and where feasible, restore the recreational value of coastal waters; Х (vii) Developing new shoreline recreational opportunities, where appropriate, such as artificial lagoons, artificial beaches, and artificial reefs for surfing and fishing; and Х (viii) Encouraging reasonable dedication of shoreline areas with recreational value for public use as part of discretionary approvals or permits by the land use commission, board of land and natural resources, and county authorities; and crediting such dedication against the requirements of section 46-6. Х
+Policies: - (A) Improve coordination and funding of coastal recreational planning and management; and Х (B) Provide adequate, accessible, and diverse recreational opportunities in the coastal zone management area by: х (i) Protecting coastal resources uniquely suited for recreational activities that cannot be provided in other areas; Х (ii) Requiring replacement of coastal resources having significant recreational value including, but not limited to, surfing sites, fishponds, and sand beaches, when such resources will be unavoidably damaged by development; or requiring reasonable monetary compensation to the State for recreation when replacement is not feasible or desirable; x (iii) Providing and managing adequate public access, consistent with conservation of natural resources, to and along shorelines with recreational value; Х (iv) Providing an adequate supply of shoreline parks and other recreational facilities suitable for public recreation; Х (v) Ensuring public recreational uses of county, state, and federally owned or controlled shoreline lands and waters having recreational value consistent with public safety standards and conservation of natural resources; Х (vi) Adopting water quality standards and regulating point and nonpoint sources of pollution to protect, and where feasible, restore the recreational value of coastal waters; Х (vii) Developing new shoreline recreational opportunities, where appropriate, such as artificial lagoons, artificial beaches, and artificial reefs for surfing and fishing; and Х (viii) Encouraging reasonable dedication of shoreline areas with recreational value for public use as part of discretionary approvals or permits by the land use commission, board of land and natural resources, and county authorities; and crediting such dedication against the requirements of section 46-6. Х

 Discussion: HoKua Place is not a coastal development project and is located approximately a half-mile inland from the shoreline.
-This objective is not applicable to the specific Project.
+However, because the entire Island of Kauai is in the coastal zone, Coastal Zone Management Act considerations will apply to this Project.